 - demand from the agricultural sector

-- too few people training and gaining relevant qualifications.
+- not enough people training and gaining relevant qualifications.

 Mechanical engineer, industrial engineer and production or plant engineer appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled mechanical engineers from overseas to work in New Zealand.